 This is an easy-to-use currency converter app.
 I like to have it installed so I can quickly convert foreign currency into my own when I am checking prices for something.

-View a currency conversion into multiple currencies at once, customizable list
+- View a currency conversion into multiple currencies at once, a customizable list

 Having road trip planner apps for packing can take the stress out of getting ready to hit the road.
 Here’s our favorite recommended app.